Gameplay GIF

 Playing with shapes

 When designing a new level, I began by playing with primitives — cubes, spheres and cylinders, until I had an overall shape with an interesting form and silhouette.
 I’d then consider what each section might be — a tilting maze, a circular maze within a dome, a rotating disc with a grabby arm — and so on.
-I’d begin to chisel a path through the structure, picking a spot for the dispenser and the end goal.
+I’d then chisel a path through the structure, picking a spot for the dispenser and the end goal.

 Timelapse of automatoy #4